 - Wasim’s, Islamabad (Capital Trade Centre, St 57, F-10 Markaz, F-10, F 10/3 F-10, Islamabad, Islamabad Capital Territory 44000) – A great assortment of poster paints that can be used almost the same way as gouache, at a better price than other places.

-A special thanks goes to Tülin K. for compiling the list of Pakistani resources above!
+A special thanks goes to Tülin K. for contributing the brick and mortar recommendations!

 - Common Room – Nice supply of nibs, holders, and other calligraphy goodies.